rrishiddh/Task-Flow-Frontend/README.md

 ## Project Name: TaskFlow

 ### A brief description:
 - TaskFlow is a task management application that enables users to efficiently add, edit, delete, and reorder tasks using an intuitive drag-and-drop interface.
 The tasks are categorized into three sections: To-Do, In Progress, and Done, ensuring seamless workflow organization.
-The application features real-time database synchronization to maintain data persistence and is designed with a clean, minimalistic, and fully responsive UI.
+The application features real-time database synchronization to maintain data persistence and is designed with a clean, minimalistic and fully responsive UI.